Fujita Lab

 POST-DOCTORAL SCHOLAR:

 LAURA HILDEBRAND completed her PhD at Purdue University in 2022 under the advisement of Dr. Margo Monteith, and she received her BA at Hendrix College in 2016.
 She is currently a Presidential Postdoctoral Fellow in The Ohio State University Social Psychology program.
 Across two complementary lines, her research asks: How can people and organizations foster equitable, inclusive (DEI) environments and improve the experiences of marginalized-group members?
 In the first research line, she primarily examines bias confrontations, broadly defined as any situation where an external source brings attention to bias.
 In the second line, Laura examines subtle, often ironic factors that detract from DEI efforts and contribute to discrimination and feelings of exclusion.
 Understanding these factors is a vital step towards bolstering the efficacy of confrontation and other DEI strategies.
+[CV]

 PRIMARY & SECONDARY DOCTORAL STUDENTS:

 ARIANA HERNANDEZ-COLMENARES received her B.A. in Psychology from San Diego State University.
-Ariana is currently a third-year doctoral student in the Social Psychology program.
+Ariana is currently a fourth-year doctoral student in the Social Psychology program.
 She is broadly interested in psychological interventions aimed to increase academic achievement and motivation among underrepresented, first generation students.
 Her current research examines how mindset certainty–how sure one is of their fixed vs. growth mindsets– affects people’s persuasion and/or resistance to change their personal beliefs.
 She aims to examine people’s metacognitions about their mindset beliefs and whether these metacognitions can influence the ultimate impact of those mindsets.
 [CV]

 SAMI LAPKA received her B.A. in Psychology from the University of Missouri in 2020.
 After graduating she worked as a lab manager for the Conflict and Mindset Collaboratory in the Industrial-Organizational Psychology Department at Purdue University.
-She is a second-year doctoral student in the Social Psychology program.
+She is a third-year doctoral student in the Social Psychology program.
 Her research interests broadly include mindset, self-control, social perception, motivation, and interpersonal relationships.
 Currently, she is investigating lay beliefs about self-control, and how differences in these beliefs can impact self-control success and interpersonal relationships.

 EUGENE KIM

 received his B.S. in Behavioral Sciences from the United States Air Force Academy in 2019.
-He is currently a first-year student in the Decision Psychology program and also serves as an active duty Information Operations Officer in the US Air Force.
+He is currently a second-year student in the Decision Psychology program and also serves as an active duty Information Operations Officer in the US Air Force.
 His research interests broadly include motivation, self-regulation, and role expectations in a military context.

 MIRUNA COTET